Non-Take-Up of Unemployment Benefit II in Germany: A Longitudinal Perspective Using Administrative Data: Introduction

 Interest in the non-take-up of social benefits has grown considerably in recent years.
 Non-take-up refers to instances where households are entitled to social benefits yet do not claim them.
 Empirical evidence suggests that non-take-up is substantial in many welfare states.
 The magnitude of non-take-up is often quantified by the non-take-up rate (NTR), defined as the ratio of eligible households not receiving benefits to the total number of eligible households.
 Quantifying the NTR empirically presents significant challenges, as the entitlement of households to a particular benefit cannot be directly observed from official statistics or population surveys.
 Consequently, tax-benefit microsimulation models based on representative survey data are commonly used to simulate eligibility.
 Given the simulated eligibility, the NTR can be estimated by comparing the social benefits reported in the survey with the simulated entitlements for each household in the dataset.

 Globally, NTR estimates for social benefit programmes range from 20~percent to over 80~percent, depending on programme type, administrative mechanisms, cultural attitudes, and national economic development \parencite{KoMoffitt2022}.
 In Europe, NTR estimates for means-tested benefits typically range between 40 and 60~percent, with some estimates nearing 80~percent \parencite{Eurofound2015}.
-For Germany, \textcite{Har19} and \textcite{Bru21} estimated NTRs for social assistance for working age persons (Unemployment Benefit II, referred to as UB~II in the following) lie in the range between 37 and 56~percent.
+For Germany, \textcite{Har19} and \textcite{Bru21} estimated that NTRs for social assistance for working-age persons (Unemployment Benefit II, referred to as UB~II in the following) lie in the range between 37 and 56~percent.

-The non-take-up of means-tested benefits represents a relevant social, economic, and political concern.
-Socially, it undermines equity and justice by creating disparities between individuals eligible for benefits who actually receive them and those who do not, often leaving the most vulnerable without necessary support.
-Economically, the failure to take up benefits reduces the effectiveness of benefit systems to combat poverty and potentially leads to increased long-term expenditures on healthcare and social interventions.
-Politically, non-take-up erodes trust in public institutions, especially among disadvantaged groups who perceive benefit systems as either inaccessible or unfair, possibly heightening scepticism about the efficiency and justice of social policies \parencite{Eurofound2015}.
+The non-take-up of means-tested benefits can be a relevant social, economic, and political concern, although its normative implications depend on who refrains from claiming and why.
+Socially, non-take-up may undermine equity by creating disparities between otherwise comparable eligible individuals who do and do not receive support.
+This concern is most pressing when non-take-up is concentrated among the households for whom the transfer would have the highest insurance value.
+By contrast, if claiming is a deliberate and informed decision, refraining from a benefit of little net value to the household need not reduce welfare and may even improve the targeting of scarce public funds towards those most in need.
+Policymakers may tolerate, or even deliberately maintain, a degree of administrative complexity as a screening device that deters households who value the benefit least \parencite{KoMoffitt2022}.
+Economically, non-take-up may reduce the effectiveness of benefit systems in combating poverty and could contribute to increased long-term expenditures on healthcare and social interventions.
+Politically, non-take-up may erode trust in public institutions, especially among disadvantaged groups who perceive benefit systems as either inaccessible or unfair \parencite{Eurofound2015}.

 Empirical studies on the determinants of non-take-up frequently depict the decision to claim social benefits as a rational process.
 From this viewpoint, individuals will claim benefits only if the net utility of doing so -- factoring in both monetary and non-monetary costs -- is positive.
 Costs related to benefit claims can include informational and transactional expenditures (e.g., application efforts, time demands, compliance obligations), along with the social stigma associated with receiving such benefits.